inappstory/ios-ias-sdk/Samples/Links.md

        } else {
             // if the processed link leads to a screen in the application,
             // recommend to close the reader
+            if let storiesView = storyView {
-            storyView.closeReader {
+	            storiesView.closeReader {
 	                // processing a link, for example, to follow it in safari if let url = URL(string: target) {
 	                    UIApplication.shared.open(url, options: [:], completionHandler: nil)
+	                }
+	            }
+            } else {
+                InAppStory.shared.closeReader {
+                    // processing a link, for example, to follow it in safari if let url = URL(string: target) {
+	                    UIApplication.shared.open(url, options: [:], completionHandler: nil)
+	                }
                 }
             }
         }